silphendio/simple_conf_parser/README.md

 - commas can be replaced with semicolons.
 Since those are treated like whitespace anyway, I'm not sure how useful this is.

 The following things are *not* supported, but might be added later:
-- c-style comments
 - python-style docstrings
-- comments starting with a semicolon

 Simple configuration files have no specified extensions, because there a far too many out there.
 If this unexpectly gets popular, I might revisit the idea.
 For now, I recommend saving configuration files as `.conf`.
 That format isn't defined, and it's clear that it's meant to be a configuration file.